 At home for Christmas, Elliot and his family are getting ready for the big day when the lights behind them start to twinkle.
-When the kids go outside to look at the snowman, they find ET hiding behind the frosty figure, before an astounded Elliot (now in his late 40s) comes rushing out to great his pal.
-Of course technology has changed somewhat since 1982, so in the ad the family take him through some of the highlights, from VR to the internet.
+When the kids go outside to look at the snowman, they find ET hiding behind the frosty figure, before an astounded Elliot (now in his late 40s) comes rushing out to greet his pal.
+Of course, technology has changed somewhat since 1982, so in the ad, the family take him through some of the highlights, from VR to the internet.
 With the message ‘Reconnect this Christmas’, the ad hammers home the idea that a Christmas is a time to catch up with family and old friends, ideally under a blanket in front of the telly.

 Director Acord has form in creating emotive, beautiful advertisements and films.
-As a cinematographer he has worked on numerous box office hits including Sofia Coppola’s Lost In Translation and Where the Wild Things Are by Spike Jonze, and began directing in the late 1990s.
+As a cinematographer, he has worked on numerous box office hits including Sofia Coppola’s Lost In Translation and Where the Wild Things Are by Spike Jonze, and began directing in the late 1990s.
 He directed Volkswagen 2011 Super Bowl smash, The Force, Apple’s Misunderstood Christmas ad, and Nike’s Dream Crazy spot, narrated by Colin Kaepernick.
 Speaking about the ET Came Home For Christmas, Acord says, “More than anything, the whole story is about family.”